 - 52% of boys scored an ATAR of 85 or above placing them in the top 15% of students in Australia.

 - 65% of boys scored an ATAR of 80 or above placing them in the top 20% of students in Australia.

 Congratulations to the four boys who achieved a perfect subject score of 50 out of 50.
 Ben Durkin in English and Global Politics; Simon Farrow in English; Max Laumets in Further Mathematics; and Jack Liu (Year 11) in Specialist Mathematics.

 Congratulations to the following boys who received an ATAR of 90 or higher (in alphabetical order, not by ATAR achieved):

-Raymond is hoping to study Biomedicine at the University of Melbourne.
+David is hoping to study Arts/Specialist Mathematics at The University of Melbourne.